 For some applications, it may be necessary to lyse samples in a safety cabinet.
 For some sample types, lysis outside the instrument might be necessary.
-Please refer to Sample Pretreatment Protocols on pages 34-39.
+Please refer to Sample Pretreatment Protocols on pages 30-35.
+If lysis with Proteinase K is carried out off-board, Proteinase K may be exchanged with Buffer ACL when setting up the worktable.